hashicorp/vault/website/source/guides/operations/mount-filter.html.md

 ~> **Enterprise Only:** Mount filter feature is a part of _Vault Enterprise Premium_.

-Mount filters are new way of controlling which secrets are moved across clusters and physical regions as a result of replication.
+Mount filters are a new way of controlling which secrets are moved across clusters and physical regions as a result of replication.
 With mount filters, users can select which mounts will be replicated as part of a performance replication relationship.